What Is A Domain Name Server And What Does It Do?

 To help you understand the importance of getting this step right, here’s a screenshot of what happens if your nameservers have not been set up (or set up incorrectly) and someone types your URL into their browser …

-If your nameservers have been set up incorrectly, online users will see an error message like the above when they type your domain into their web browser, instead of arriving on your site.
+If your nameservers have been set up incorrectly, visitors will see an error message like the above when they type your domain into their web browser, instead of arriving on your site.

 If you see your domain name on your domain name registrar’s site (e.g. a parked page), it means that you probably forgot to set your nameservers to point to your hosting account’s server address …